-- The Board of Trustees will appoint a Safeguarding Officer; - One role of the Safeguarding Officer will be to identify or ensure there is a member of staff to take the lead responsibility for safeguarding children within the setting liaising with local statutory children's services as appropriate.
-This person will be the Designated Safeguarding Lead (DSL) The DSL must attend an advanced inter-agency child protection training course, which must be updated at least every 2 years (in Bristol this is run by the Keeping Bristol Safe Partnership KBSP); - This Safeguarding Officer will receive reports from the DSL of any occasions when there are concerns or issues of Child Protection. - All staff and volunteers are to undertake child protection training, which must be updated every 3 years.
-There will also be an annual in-house update for all staff; - The Child Protection policy must be part of the induction for all staff and volunteers; - All staff and volunteers are aware of how to support children to understand and recognise risk; - The setting will review this policy annually, to ensure it is up to date and is being implemented correctly; - If the DSL is uncertain about concerns about a child, they should contact Families in Focus.
+- The Board of Trustees will appoint a Safeguarding Officer from their number.
+The Safeguarding Officer will receive appropriate safeguarding and child protection training to equip them with the knowledge to provide effective support. - One role of the Safeguarding Officer will be to identify or ensure there is a member of staff to take the lead responsibility for safeguarding children and young people within the setting and liaising with local statutory children's services as appropriate.
+This person will be the Designated Safeguarding Lead (DSL) The DSL must attend an advanced inter-agency child protection training course, which must be updated at least every 2 years (in Bristol this is run by the Keeping Bristol Safe Partnership KBSP). - The DSL will provide advice and support to other staff on child welfare, safeguarding and child protection matters. - This Safeguarding Officer will receive regular reports from the DSL of any occasions when there are concerns or issues of Child Protection relating to staff or volunteers and of any themes which appear regularly. - All staff and volunteers working in regulated activities are to undertake child protection training, which must be updated every 3 years.
+There will also be an annual in-house update for all staff. - The Safeguarding and Child Protection procedure must be part of the induction for all staff and volunteers. - All staff and volunteers are aware of how to support children and young people to understand and recognise risk. - The setting will review this policy annually, to ensure it is up to date and is being implemented correctly. - If the DSL is uncertain about concerns about a child, they should contact Families in Focus for support and advice. - Staff and volunteers working with children and young people must maintain an attitude of 'it could happen here'.